 Eligibility: Counseling services are offered at no cost to registered students.
 Partners of students are also seen for free when participating in couples therapy with a registered student.

-Medical Campus Contact Information: To make an appointment, call CAPS at (530) 752-0871 and leave a message for Dr. Karin Nilsson, Dr. Thomas Roe or Dr. Shana Alexander.
-You can also email them directly at: firstname.lastname@example.org.
+Medical Campus Contact Information: To make an appointment, please email firstname.lastname@example.org.
+If you need immediate assistance, please call 530-752-0871.
 Same-day appointments are sometimes available, but walk-in services are not currently available at the FSSB office.